zenOSmosis/speaker.app/README.md

 Note, on every OS except iOS, Chrome is the recommended browser;  On iOS, Safari should be used.

+## What's in the Box

+**Frontend**:  Built with [create-react-app](https://github.com/facebook/create-react-app); state is managed with multiple Providers and accessible via useContext hooks.

+**Backend:** Node.js app, using [Socket.io](https://github.com/socketio/socket.io) and [Express](https://github.com/expressjs/express).
+Cluster module is utilized to utilize multiple CPUs and a Redis store is utilize to scale Socket.io across the CPUs.

+**MongoDB**: Network details (name, host, number of participants) are stored in [MongoDB](https://github.com/mongodb/mongo).
+When in development mode, [Mongo Express](https://github.com/mongo-express/mongo-express) is available at http://localhost:8081, and provides a web-based administrative interface.

+**Let's Encrypt**: Free SSL certificates are managed via the [linuxserver.io/docker-swag Docker](https://github.com/linuxserver/docker-swag) image.

+**dev-ssl-proxy**: In development, a [self-signed SSL proxy](https://github.com/zenOSmosis/docker-dev-ssl-proxy) is utilized in replacement of Let's Encrypt, to enable local development with SSL turned on (cam / mic / other HTML5-related APIs require SSL by default).

+**Coturn**: A [STUN / TURN server](https://github.com/zenOSmosis/docker-coturn) for WebRTC NAT traversal is included in the Docker Compose configuration, but is not enabled by default.

+**Included WebRTC Experiments**: Within the source code are some previous real-time, shared experience experiments  such as a drum looper, a sound sampler (play piano / electric guitar w/ keyboard), text-to-speech, TensorFlow-based skeletal tracker, and a game emulator.

+These experiments are mostly dormant and commented-out, but have made for some interesting demos in the past and may be re-enabled in the future.

 ## Architecture Overview

 ### Conventional WebRTC Network Topologies